UniversityOfHelsinkiCS/prkl/README.md

 This starts the client, graphQl server, database and adminer service in their own containers.
 Use `docker ps` to list all running containers and `docker-compose down` to stop them.

 A graphQl endpoint can be found at http://localhost:3001/grapgql.

 The server restarts automatically after changes to the source code.
 The server also contains a production version of the client but it's not hot-loadable so it is more convenient to use the hot-loadable development front end at http://localhost:3000.

-The Postgres database starts in it's own container.
-The local database can be accessed using Adminer at http://localhost:4000 (user: postgres, password: postgres).
+The local Postgres database starts in it's own container and it can easily be accessed using Adminer at http://localhost:3003 (System: PostgreSQL, Server: db, Username: postgres, Password: postgres, Database: postgres).

-Note to Windows users: Hot loading changes in the front end and back end may not work as intended on a Windows machine.
+Note to Windows users: Hot loading changes in the front end and back end may not work as intended on a Windows machine while using docker-compose.
+One solution is to install WSL and effectively run the environment on Linux.
+Another way is to use docker-compose only to start the database and adminer (`docker-compose up adminer db`) while starting the client and server manually.
+In this case start the client in the client folder with `npm start` and the server in the server folder with `npm run start:dev`.

 ## Installing dependencies

 The node_modules folders in both the frontend and backend are shared between the Docker container and development computer using Docker volumes.
 To ensure a consistent development environment it is adviced to install dependencies from inside the container and then mirror them to the outside.
-The reason is, that the operating system can affect what actual node_modules are installed.
+The reason is, that things like the npm version or the operating system can affect what actual node_modules are installed.
 Installing dependencies from inside the container can be achieved using the following steps:

 1. When in the /client or /server folder, install the dependency using `npm install` on your development computer like you normally would.
 2. Delete the node_modules folder
 3. Start the development environment using `docker-compose up --build`

 When the container starts up, it checks if a node_modules folder is present.
 If it's missing it installs the modules.
-After the install, the new node_modules folder will be visible on the development computer as well.
+After the install, the new node_modules folder will appear on the development computer as well.

 ## End to end tests

 Cypress is used for end-to-end tests.
 It is recommended to have Cypress installed globally (`npm i -g cypress`).
-To use cypress locally, launch Assembler in development mode as outlined above.
+To use cypress, first launch Assembler in development mode as outlined above.
 Then do:

 ```
 cd e2e